JAVA IO - Write to a File using Java IO streams

 f.close()

-Implement all the above steps in a try-catch block, and final statement in order to throw exceptions.
+To throw exceptions, implement all the above steps in a try-catch block and the final statement.

-Here's an example of writing into the file using FileOutputStream class.
+Here's an example of writing into the file using the FileOutputStream class.
 In the following example, first, we will create a string that needs to be written into the file.
-Then we will create an object of FileOutputStream.
-Later on, we will convert the string into a byte array, and by using the .write() function, we will write the byte array into the output stream that we created.
-Finally we close the file using .close() method.
+Then, we will create an object of FileOutputStream.
+Later, we will convert the string into a byte array, and using the .write() function, we will write the byte array into the output stream that we created.
+Finally, we will close the file using the .close() method.

 Code